Piloting and Prepare to Scale E-Mobility in Kenya

 A strong ecosystem for sustainable transport

-E-mobility plays a significant role in transforming the growing transportation sector in a sustainable, long-term manner.
-However, Sub-Saharan countries face major challenges, such as limited access to reliable power grids and a lack of financing.
-Kenya has the potential to lead the way with its well-developed power grid and its strong government commitment to renewable energies and sustainable transport.
-Together with GIZ, Siemens Stiftung is implementing the “Piloting and Prepare to Scale E-Mobility in Kenya” project.
-This initiative aims to accelerate the development and scaling of e-mobility solutions in Kenya by providing targeted support to enterprises, thereby bridging the gap between innovative solutions and market readiness.
+E-mobility is gaining traction as a promising solution for transforming the transportation sector in a sustainable, long-term manner.
+However, many Sub-Saharan countries face persistent barriers, including limited access to reliable electricity and constrained financing mechanisms.
+Kenya is well-positioned to lead this transition, supported by relatively widespread grid access and a strong government commitment to renewable energy and sustainable transport initiatives.
+Siemens Stiftung, in partnership with GIZ, is implementing the “Piloting and Prepare to Scale E-Mobility in Kenya” project.
+This initiative is designed to accelerate the development and scaling of e-mobility solutions in Kenya by providing targeted support to enterprises, thereby bridging the gap between innovative solutions and market readiness.

 Vibrant start-up scene and renewable energies

-Compared to neighboring countries, Kenya offers a favorable environment for electrification of the transport system.
-Overall, 70% of the population has access to a reliable power grid.
-By 2025, the government has set a target of harnessing 100% of electricity from renewable sources – with 5% of all imported vehicles to be electric.
+By comparison with neighboring countries, Kenya offers a favorable environment for the electrification of the transport system.
+Over 75% of the population is connected to the national grid, and the country sources more than 85% of its electricity from renewable sources, with a long-term ambition to reach 100%.
+The government’s updated climate commitments include a sector-specific target to reduce transport-related emissions by 3.46 MtCO₂e by 2030, supported by interventions such as electric mobility, Bus Rapid Transit, and non-motorized transport.
+A Draft National E-Mobility Policy is also underway, outlining measures to incentivize EV adoption, expand charging infrastructure, and establish a supportive regulatory environment.
 At the same time, Kenya is home to one of Africa’s most dynamic e-mobility startup ecosystems.
 The stable financial sector and supportive business environment offer both financial and non-financial assistance to growing enterprises.
 This combination of infrastructure, policy, and innovation provides a solid foundation for the expansion of e-mobility in the region.

 Obstacles in funding and implementation